Dr Sofie Sjögersten

 · The role of wetlands in the global carbon cycle.

-· Sustainable management of agricultural land.
+· Sustainable management of natural and agricultural land.

 · Connectivity between plants, microbes, soil and the atmosphere.